CraftAcademy/workshop/walkthroughs/step8.md

 Unable to find link or button "Register" (Capybara::ElementNotFound)
 ```

-Let’s add that link to the `application.erb` (it is located in the `lib/views/layouts` folder, remember?)
+Let's add that link to the `application.erb` (it is located in the `lib/views/layouts` folder, remember?)

 ```html
 # lib/views/layouts/application.erb